ryanmcdermott/clean-code-javascript/README.md

 ```
 **[⬆ back to top](#table-of-contents)**

-### Avoid Side Effects pt.2
+### Avoid Side Effects (part 2)
 Side effects could also occur from inside a function.
-In Javascript, function arguments
-are always passed by value except when they(functions) are passed reference values such as
+In JavaScript, primitives are
-objects and arrays.
-In that case, we should be carefull not to change any of these
+passed by value and objects are passed by reference.
+In the later case, we should be
-argument's properties.
-A possible solution would be to always clone the variable,
+careful not to change any of these argument's properties.
+A possible solution would
-edit it and return the clone.
+be to always clone the variable, edit it and return the clone.

 **Bad:**
 ```javascript